 Similarly, both OSHA and the EEOC have cautioned employers against relying on negative test results and advise that employers should not presume individuals who test negative present no hazards to the workplace.
 Thus, even where a returning traveler tests negative, employers should consider implementing infection control practices.

 While there is no one-size-fits all approach to employee holiday travel restrictions and rules, employers can, and should, consider implementing health and safety measure to lower the risk of COVID-19 entering the workplace.
 Employers are encouraged to consult with knowledgeable counsel to obtain jurisdiction-specific advice given the constantly evolving legal landscape and complex interplay of federal, state, and local regulations.
 In addition, employers can expect that many of these issues will need to be revisited as the COVID-19 vaccine is deployed and policies implemented during the height of the pandemic are reevaluated.
 The DLA Piper Employment group has assisted many employers across the country in navigating these issues and implementing effective and practical solutions.

-For advice on these and other employee benefit questions or implications in light of the COVID-19 pandemic, please contact a member of the DLA Piper Employment group or your DLA Piper relationship attorney.
+For advice on these and other employment issues raised by the COVID-19 pandemic, please contact a member of the DLA Piper Employment group or your DLA Piper relationship attorney.

 This information does not, and is not intended to, constitute legal advice.
 All information, content, and materials are for general informational purposes only.
 No reader should act, or refrain from acting, with respect to any particular legal matter on the basis of this information without first seeking legal advice from counsel in the relevant jurisdiction.